 - Muscle Cramps

 - Muscular Weakness Especially Involving the Upper Arms and Thighs

 - Shaky Hands

 - More Frequent Bowel Movements

 - Weight Loss Despite a Good Appetite

 Natural bioidentical hormone replacement therapy for peri/menopausal symptoms refers to custom hormones prepared at compounding pharmacies to match each unique patient.
 Many doctors claim that compounded natural bioidentical hormones are safer; replacing needed hormones instead of just masking symptoms like their synthetic counterparts.
-Click here to read more and learn about women who have had success with natural bio-identical hormone replacement therapy.

 Of course, any ongoing strategy to reduce the symptoms and risks of andropause should incorporate lifestyle approaches such as optimal diet, regular exercise, stress-management and the reduction of tobacco and alcohol intake.